 On to the Royal Chapel!
 Work on this chapel began in 1699 by architect Jules Hardouin-Mansart under the direction of Louis XIV.
 It was the fifth, and final, chapel built at Versailles.
 Upon Mansart’s death in 1708, work on the chapel was completed by his assistant (and brother-in-law) Robert de Cotte in 1710.
 The design for the chapel incorporates gothic architecture and baroque decoration, and has a two-floor layout that is similar to the Palatine Chapel in Aachen, Germany (which was built for Charlemagne around 792 C.E.).
 The chapel was dedicated to Saint Louis IX (1214-1290), patron saint and ancestor of Louis XIV.

-Below is a picture taken while standing on the bottom floor of the Chapel (the nave).
+Below is a picture taken while standing on the ground floor of the Royal Chapel (the nave).
 This is where officers and members of the Court would have been seated for Mass, which was held daily around 10:00 am.
 The royal family and ladies of the Court would have been seated upstairs.
 The King only descended into the nave on special occasions: when he took communion, for ceremonies of the Order of the Holy Spirit, and for the baptisms and weddings of royal family members.

 I found this gold medallion on one of the doors leading into the top floor of the Royal Chapel.
 It’s another representation of Apollo and the sun, similar to the ones we saw on the Gate of Honour.
 It would be fun to do a scavenger hunt at Versailles where you try to spot as many of these images as you can.